 6. Sporty Activities To Do on School Holidays

 Visit a Trampoline Park

 Bouncing high is crazy fun!
 Kids love it, and it’s the best way to wear them out.
-You can either purchase your own trampoline or much rather visit SKY ZONE Trampoline Park or BOUNCE (Tingalpa) if it is not too far from your location.
+You can either purchase your own trampoline or visit SKY ZONE Trampoline Park or BOUNCE (Tingalpa) if it is not too far from your location.